zeevt/zeevt.github.io/instead_of_gpg.md

 it was reputable (turns out it was famous among non-specialists while actual infosec professionals thought it was shit).

-I used some command line argument to force it to use good algorithms, since the defaults were shit (less secure and slower than what I wanted).
+I used some command line arguments to force it to use better algorithms, since the defaults were shit (less secure and slower than what I chose).

 We used it for a while until I've had enough and we switched to AWS S3.